jimfangx/-CPS-Schedule-Generator/README.md

     * Discord: AirFusion#1706

 # Note/Notes
-* The latest stable version is the master branch
+* The latest stable version is the latest release in releases